Organica-Ai-Solutions/NIS_Protocol/docs/INTEGRATION_EXAMPLES.md

 st.title("🧠 NIS Protocol Interactive Dashboard") st.markdown("""
 This dashboard provides an interactive interface to the Neural Intelligence Synthesis (NIS) Protocol.
-Explore consciousness monitoring, intelligence processing, and system performance in real-time.
+Explore consciousness Monitoring (implemented in src/monitoring/) (see src/Monitoring (implemented in src/monitoring/)/), intelligence processing (implemented) (implemented), and system performance in real-time.
 """)

 # Sidebar